GorkemOzhan/myGameApp/requirementanalysis.md

 ## 1. Project Statement

 BuildShare is a mobile-first gaming platform developed using React Native (via Expo) where users can share detailed builds for specific games and characters, participate in game-specific forums, and interact with others through likes, comments, follows, and favorites.
-The backend is powered by Firebase Firestore and authentication is handled through Clerk with Google login.
+The backend is powered by Firebase Firestore and authentication is handled through Clerk.
 The platform aims to provide a centralized hub where players can find and contribute to strategic game content.
 BuildShare encourages community interaction through a modern, scalable architecture supporting real-time updates and user-driven engagement features.

 ---